tnear/sql/Glob.md

 # Glob

-`glob` in SQL is similar to `like` but are case sensitive.
-Additionally,, glob patterns use UNIX wildcards.
+`glob` in SQL is similar to `like` but is case sensitive.
+Additionally, glob patterns use UNIX wildcards.

 ### Wildcards
 | Character | Behavior                  |